CI/CD Processes on Azure DevOps for a Voting Application ( CD Part )

 Now to check CICD go to vote folder and open app.py.

-Change both the options.
+Change both options.

 Commit the changes.